 Christ, by former-Adventist pastor Dale Ratzlaff.
 She cried with joy and relief as the true meaning of the Sabbath became clear.
 Now my life was really falling apart.

-Despite the restriction of Sabbath and the feeling that I couldn’t keep it perfectly, I loved it as a time of rest, and I loved the feeling of having the Sabbath as a special sign of my devotion to
+Despite the restrictions of Sabbathkeeping and my feelings of guilt when I failed, I loved it as a time of rest, and I loved the feeling of having the Sabbath as a special sign of my devotion to God

 In response to my wife’s venture into “heresy,” I began reading Discovering the New Covenant,